KenBonny/hashnode-backup/cko4nyhuv033i94s18xdq0kkj.md

 # C# 10

+> Here is a first for my blog: @[Rwing](@Rwing) offered to translate it to Chinese.
+So I took him up on it and you can read his translation on [his blog cnblogs.com](https://www.cnblogs.com/Rwing/p/introducing-csharp-10.html).
+I hope it says nice things about me. 😁

 Earlier this week, I followed a [talk](https://www.youtube.com/channel/UCU0f_2rwIlvLC35GfGk_8kg) by [Mads Torgersen](https://twitter.com/MadsTorgersen) at [DotNet SouthWest](https://www.meetup.com/dotnetsouthwest/), he's the lead designer for the C# language at Microsoft.
 He outlined the cool new things C# 10 will contain.
 Let's take a quick look at some of the good things coming our way!

 > Small disclaimer, most of these changes are pretty much done as he was clearly showing off.
 Since it's still in active development, I can't guarantee that everything will be exactly as is when C# 10 releases.